 Metric Proportion of Organisations

 Workplace profile 38%

 Gender pay gap 54%

 Ethnic pay gap 15%

 Motherhood penalty 8%

+Note: Organisations may have selected more than one ontion Proportions are

 Note: Organisations may have selected more than one option.
 Proportions are in percentages and are rounded to the nearest whole number.